-- C. MAFE Comprehensive Examination.
-The examination for the MAFE has three parts.
-The translation from English to French will be identical to the one done in our M.A. exams.
-For the written part, the candidate will choose one of three questions and write on that in French.
-Four hours will be allowed.
-One of the three questions will be from a literary topic, genre, period, etc. that will have been chosen in advance.
-Another question will cover some predetermined aspects of French civilization and culture.
-The third question will require an essay developing or commenting on a saying, proverb, maxim, etc. Candidates may then be invited to the oral at which time they will present a teaching lesson on a literary text given to them a day in advance.
-The oral will combine questions on that topic, on the written exam areas, and other aspects of French study and instruction deemed relevant by the committee. - D. Ph.D.
-Comprehensive Examination in French.
-(The following description applies to candidates in French only.
+B. Ph.D.
+Comprehensive Examination in French/Francophone

+(The following description applies to candidates in French/Francophone only.
 Candidates in Film/French should consult their advisory committee concerning the format and timing of the Comprehensive Examination.)
-On completion of the plan of study (normally within 4 semesters after the M.A.) the doctoral candidate will take a written and oral comprehensive examination.
+Upon completion of the plan of study (normally within 4 semesters after the MA) the doctoral candidate will take a written and oral comprehensive examination.
 This examination is not a deferred qualifying test but rather provides the opportunity for the student to demonstrate the knowledge and critical skills that he or she will apply to the dissertation and to his or her career.
-The examination committee will consist of the advisory committee plus two other members of the faculty selected by the student.
-The chair of the examination committee will inform the DGS of the composition of the committee.
-In accordance with Graduate College rules, if the examining faculty asks the student to retake a part of the exam before submitting the exam result to the Graduate College the committee must remain unchanged.
-If the examining faculty submits the exam result to the Graduate College as being unsatisfactory, the student is free to change the composition of the committee.
+The comprehensive examination committee will consist of four members of the faculty.
+The student chooses the chair of the examination committee and selects other members in consultation with the committee chair.
+The chair of the comprehensive examination committee will inform the DGS of the composition of the committee.
+In accordance with Graduate College rules, if the examining faculty asks the student to retake a part of the exam before submitting the exam result to the Graduate College as being unsatisfactory, the student is free to change the composition of the committee.